electronicdreamplant/electronicdreamplant.github.io/_france/2026-06-27-moving-logistics.md

 The obvious answer is to stay in hotels, but having our cat in tow makes this impractical.

-Rachel's go-to answer is always to camp, which I always reject immediately, but this time we talked it through and it feels like a feasible option.

 ## The moving plan

 We need to: